mortgages for Austrian ski property

-Banks are happy to lend so long as you are buying a property and renting it for touristic use – either flexible rental property, fully managed rental property, or property with a guaranteed rental return.
-In this case the banks are happy to lend as your property would be classified as a ‘small business’ and the income you earn from your rentals may be used to cover the loan.
+Will they lend to me?Banks are happy to lend so long as you are buying a property and renting it for touristic use.
+This will include either a flexible rental property, fully managed rental property, or property with a guaranteed rental return.
+In this case your property would be classified like a ‘small business’.
+As a result, the income you earn from your rentals may be used to cover the loan.

-There are tax advantages to taking Austrian ski property mortgages.
-If you take a mortgage and rent your property it is possible to offset the interest on your mortgage payments against any profits on your rental income, therefore reducing your tax liability – and as your rental income will be in Euros you do not have any currency exposure if you intend paying your mortgage from rental income.
-You can also write off 10% of the costs of your furniture package as depreciation against your rental income.
+Tax advantagesThere may be tax advantages to taking a mortgage to buy your ski property.
+If you rent your property, it is possible to offset the interest on your mortgage payments against any profits you may make on your rental income.
+Therefore your tax liability is reduced.
+You can also offset up to 10% of the costs of your furniture as depreciation against your rental income.
+Additionally, as your rental income will be in euros, you do not have any currency exposure if you intend paying your mortgage from rental income.

 other financing possibilitiesThere may be other options available to you to finance buying a ski property in Austria.
 An alternative option is to borrow against an existing property in your own country of residence and to make a purchase as a cash buyer.

 When you are buying a ski property in Austria and making international money transfers, fluctuating exchange rates can make a huge difference to the final amount you receive in your bank account.